 Unfortunately, many people can get caught up on the latest superfood or diet trend that they can overlook the simplest ingredients necessary for vibrant health and glowing skin.
 One of these is protein.
 Protein is the key nutrient for ageless, beautiful skin.
 Your skin, hair and nails are made up of protein, so it’s important to include it in your diet to maintain healthy skin, hair and nails.
 The amount you consume each day varies slightly depending on your age, weight and activity level.
-You can find out how much you need from my protein calculator.

 THE VALUE OF PROTEIN

 It's important to understand the value of protein in our diet.
 Protein is a "macronutrient," meaning that the body needs the right amounts of it every day, because it is necessary for tissue repair and for the construction of fresh healthy new tissue.

 Almost every cell in the body is made from the building blocks of protein, such us our hair, skin, bones and muscles.
 Your body also uses protein to make enzymes and support hormone production such as growth hormone, testosterone and thyroid that can be suppressed by ageing, stress and poor diet.
 Hormones such as testosterone help boost lean muscle and bone mass as well as reducing fat mass.
 It also assists with insulin function and glucose metabolism.

 According to the American Journal of Clinical Nutrition, maintaining a balanced diet is not only necessary for the prevention of chronic disease and normal cell functioning, but may also have the additional benefit for skin appearance and improved skin health.

 COLLAGEN - THE KEY TO FIRM, SUPPLE SKIN